Does Apple really protect you from advertising surveillance?

 • More privacy-friendly advertising is encouraged.

-Except that when we talk about money, Apple makes a deal with the devil: Google pays Apple $8 billion to $12 billion a year to be the default search engine on Safari.
+Except that when it comes to money, Apple makes a deal with the devil: Google pays Apple $8 billion to $12 billion a year to be the default search engine on Safari.

-With iOS 14.5, Apple launches the system “App Tracking Transparency” (ATT), tracking becomes opt-in.
+With iOS 14.5, Apple launches the “App Tracking Transparency” (ATT) system: tracking becomes opt-in.
 Here is the definition of “tracking” according to Apple :

 Tracking refers to the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.
 Tracking also refers to sharing user or device data with data brokers.